 I’m all alone

 Existential crisis or what?
 But according to the Opies, who made the study of the nursery rhyme and playground song an academic discipline in its own right, this is about a 17th-century prostitute.
 Well!
 That certainly makes a difference to how I might also think about Little Miss Muffet.
 The Opies list many theoretical origins for Miss Muffet, but my favourite is that she was one of many parodies (along with ‘Little Mary Easter sat on a tester’, ‘Little Miss Mopsey sat in the shopsey’, ‘Little Polly Flinders’, ‘ Little Poll Parrot’ and ‘Little Jack Horner’) of the cushion dance in which someone had to sit and wait for something.
 Maybe it was a May Day ritual, or a marriage rite, or a folk custom lost in prehistoric mists.
-What the Opies don’t say is that these rhymes follow (more or less) the metre of dactylic trimeter or tetrameter, ie a waltz tune.
+What the Opies don’t say is that these rhymes follow (more or less) a dactylic metre, ie a waltz tune.
 Maybe it was a dance around the sitting person?

 The Opies said of their Dictionary ‘we believe we have assembled here almost everything so far known about nursery rhymes together with a considerable amount of material hitherto unpublished’.
 In their Dictionary they included ‘nonsense jingles, humorous songs, and character rhymes, the more common lullabies, infant amusements, nursery counting-out formulas, baby puzzles and riddles, rhyming alphabets, tongue twisters, nursery prayers, and singing games’.
 It doesn’t include ‘rhymes of divination, magic spells and fairy tales in verse’, which is perhaps a good thing.